thibaultcha/lua-resty-mlcache/README.md

 Poll and execute pending cache invalidation events published by other workers.

-Methods such as [set()](#set) and [delete()](#delete) require that other instances of mlcache (from other workers) evict the value from their L1 (LRU) cache.
-Since OpenResty has currently no built-in mechanism for inter-worker communication, this module relies on a polling mechanism via the `opts.ipc` option to propagate inter-worker events.
-If the bundled `mlcache_ipc` option is used, the `lua_shared_dict` specified in the `shm` option **must not** be used by other actors than mlcache itself.
+Methods such as [set()](#set) and [delete()](#delete) require that other instances of mlcache (from other workers) evict the value from their L1 cache.
+Since OpenResty has currently no built-in mechanism for inter-worker communication, this module bundles an "off the shelf" IPC library to propagate inter-worker events.
+If the bundled IPC library is used, the `lua_shared_dict` specified in the `ipc_shm` option **must not** be used by other actors than mlcache itself.

 This method allows a worker to update its L1 cache (by purging values considered stale due to an other worker calling `set()` or `delete()`) before